-The capital of Thailand, one of the most traveler-friendly cities in Asia, visitors are confronted by the heat, pollution and the smiles of the Thai people.
+The capital of Thailand, one of the most traveller-friendly cities in Asia, visitors are confronted by the heat, pollution and the smiles of the Thai people.
 Saffron-robed monks, neon signs, Thai architecture, spicy dishes, colourful markets, traffic jams, and a tropical climate.

-A vibrant city that lives day and night with the strangest attractions from the snake farms and floating markets, to night markets selling every possible item you can find including fake designer goods that could fool anyone.
+A vibrant city that lives day and night with the strangest attractions from the snake farms and floating markets to night markets selling every possible item you can find including fake designer goods that could fool anyone.
 Take in exotic live shows, a massage, or try the strange food and snacks of fried bugs and insects on the street stalls.

 Created as the Thai capital in 1782, Bangkok, one of the largest cities in the world, is Thailand‘s spiritual, cultural, political, commercial, educational and diplomatic centre.
 Originally a small village on the banks of the Chao Phraya river, it was a small trading post during the Ayutthaya Kingdom, the original village has long since ceased to exist.

 Bangkok went through a rapid modernization in the 1980s and 1990s during the Asian boom, and the city has become a regional force in finance and business.
 Its increasing influence on global politics, culture, fashion, and entertainment underlines its status as a global city.
 The city draws in 11 million international visitors each year, trailing just Paris and London.